 While the bad things I experienced had nothing to do with love or relationships, I still wasn’t going to give up my desire for a partner, either.
 I held on to all my dreams and prayed about them, asking for guidance, getting mad, getting impatient.
 When you’re angry and upset, don’t turn away from God.
 Take it to him and ask him to help you with it, even when you’re angry at him.
 He moved me through all that, and he will for you, too.

-I’ve mentioned this poem in passing here when I talked about artwork I created from this poem or how Sabbath time has changed for me over the years, but I’ve never included the entire thing.
+I’ve mentioned this poem in passing here and there but I’ve never included the entire thing.
 This poem was published in my first book, The Difference Now, and written a very long time ago.
 But as I read it now, I’m really humbled that the meaning behind this work has come to fruition.

 This poem is special to me because it was the one my dear friend and maid of honor decided to read at our wedding.
 It was the one that made my husband and me look at each other and say, “Wow” because we could see a blessing in progress, a prayer that was being answered right before our very eyes.
 As I think of my friend, now gone from this earth a month already, I am so grateful she decided to pull out this poem and read it.
 It adds completely new meaning to these words.